abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspaceSweepJobObject.md

 ```

 ### -SearchSpace
-A dictionary containing each parameter and its distribution.
+[Required] A dictionary containing each parameter and its distribution.
 The dictionary key is the name of the parameter.

 ```yaml